 How We Tested

-We purchased and tested 7 GPS dog trackers in our New York Lab and in the real world.
-Testers worked in pairs or with their dog to run through tests while noting features and functionality.
+We purchased and tested GPS dog trackers in our New York Lab and then in the real world with real dogs.
 Our methodology guided our testers through multiple scores while also gathering subjective impressions along the way.

 To start, our testers timed how long it took to set up the GPS tracker and the corresponding app on their mobile device, and they gave their first impressions on the design and size.
-If they were testing with their dog, they noted their dog's response to wearing the device.
-Each pair of testers then tested the accuracy and performance of the tracker, checking in at two designated checkpoints and noting real-time information and results.
-They evaluated features, such as lights and sounds, and offered insight into the type of environment and situations in which they felt the tracker would work well, and where it would fall short.
+They noted their dog's response to wearing the device.

 Testers then ranked the GPS tracker on a scale of 1 to 5 within the following categories: Ease of Setup, Accuracy, Functionality, Design, and Value, and the aggregation of ratings and feedback were used to inform our selections.